Steve Reeves Workout Routine, Diet Plan & Supplements

 Many professionals from the modern era still look to his achievements for inspiration because he really did things naturally and allowed time to be on his side without rushing to bulk up.

-So, we did some research into what it would take to achieve a classic physique the natural way, as Steve did all those years ago.
+So, as a team of personal trainers, we did some research into what it would take to achieve a classic physique the natural way, as Steve did all those years ago.

 Here’s what we found.